 “[T]hat white speck on top of chicken poop [is] still chicken poop.'”

-An alternative spin on the “rose in the cement” idea that we won’t soon forget.
+An alternative spin on the “rose in the cement” idea that won’t soon be forgotten.
 And of course another reason to love Dawson and wish him well wherever he ends up next season and beyond.
 Salute.

-Here’s a nice story from the Beacon Journal’s Nate Ulrich on Dawson’s family’s reaction to his Pro Bowl selection, and if you missed it yesterday, here’s a story about Kyrie Irving, his “wife,” and what the Internet can do to a guy nowadays if he isn’t careful.
+Here’s a nice story from the Beacon Journal’s Nate Ulrich on Dawson’s family’s reaction to his Pro Bowl selection, and if you missed it yesterday.

 Which is all for today except an announcement that, in honour of Phil, the Realest Cleveland Brown there is, this post will also serve as the final regular season Reality Football open thread, to which everyone will want to stay tuned.
 Back tomorrow, hopefully, to talk Tribe and catch up on anything else important.
 Hope everyone is enjoying the holidays.